curious-containers/curious-containers.github.io/container-images.md

 Another requirement is, that `ccagent` and the application are executed as user with uid:gid set to `1000:1000`.
 The debian base image does not yet include another user besides `root`.
 We can therefore create the first user called `cc`, wich will by default be assigned the uid:gid pair `1000:1000`.

-The Dockerfile below demonstrate the correct `cc-core` setup.
+The Dockerfile below demonstrate the correct `cc-core` setup with two additional connector packages.
 Please note, that this Dockerfile does not include an application to be executed by `ccagent`.
 For a more complete example we advise you to work through the [RED Beginner's Guide](red-beginners-guide.md).

 ```Dockerfile
 FROM docker.io/debian:9.5-slim